Herola007/Herola007/README.md

 - 👋 Hi, I’m @Herola007
-- 👀 I’m interested in product designing
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning product designing
+- 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on product designing
+- 💞️ I’m looking to collaborate on python and postgres project
 - 📫 How to reach me alebiosuonaolapo22@gmail.com